-Wouldn’t it be great if you could just add content to your WordPress website, and the following would then take place … all from your post URL:
+Wouldn’t it be great if after adding new content to your WordPress site, the following happened … just from your page URL:

-- Search engines would discover your pages faster,
+- Search engines would find your posts faster,

 How To Set Up And Use WordPress Permalinks